History of Signalling in 100 objects

-As part of the build up to the Corps Centenary in 2020 – the Museum has worked with the Corps to identify 100 objects which have formed part of the history of Signalling in general and the Corps in particular.
-Many of the objects are held by the Museum do look out for them when you visit.
+As part of the build up to the Corps Centenary in 2020 the Museum worked with the Corps to identify 100 objects which formed part of the history of Signalling in general and the Corps in particular.
+Many of the objects are held by the Museum; do look out for them when you visit.

 1) No 1 Wireless Set

 The No 1 Wireless Set was one of a range of wireless sets brought into service following the formation of the Corps in 1920.
 In 1929 a new series of Army wireless sets was formulated and in 1933 the Wireless Set No 1 was introduced into service for use by Infantry and Artillery Brigades.

 Early sets were manufactured by Standard Telephones and Cables and designed to be vehicle or horse mounted to facilitate mobile communications.
 Limitations in the original design made the set unsuitable for large scale production so in 1935 Ferranti Ltd submitted a proposal for a redesign.
 The revised models were tested in 1936 but proved a failure; the primary disadvantage was the limited working range and, as considerable progress had been made with the design of the No 1 set, no further orders were placed.
 It is estimated that overall around 1800 No 1 sets were manufactured, the last sets delivered as late as 1938.

 2) Despatch Rider's Motorcycle